-- Practise writing kanji.
-This app takes you beyond the recognition stage of learning, you can practise the kanji you’ve learned by writing it out.
+- Practice writing kanji.
+This app takes you beyond the recognition stage of learning, you can practice the kanji you’ve learned by writing it out.

 - Quick kanji lookup.
 You can search over 6000 kanji using readings, radicals, stroke counts, levels and more all in one text field.